citp/privacy-policy-historical/l/li/lit/litcharts.com.md

-> *The following text is extracted and transformed from the litcharts.com privacy policy that was archived on 2018-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181230092611id_/https%3A//www.litcharts.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the litcharts.com privacy policy that was archived on 2019-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190606024425id_/https%3A//www.litcharts.com/privacy) for the most accurate reproduction.*

 # LitCharts | Privacy Policy

-Last modified: May 22, 2018
+Last modified: April 22, 2019

 This Privacy Policy describes how LitCharts LLC collects and uses Personal Data about you through the use of our website (www.litcharts.com), mobile applications, and through email, text, and other electronic communications between you and LitCharts.
-LitCharts LLC respects your privacy and are committed to protecting it through our compliance with this policy.
+LitCharts LLC respects your privacy and we are committed to protecting it through our compliance with this policy.
 We use "LitCharts" or "we" to refer to LitCharts LLC throughout this policy.

   1. Introduction
   2. Data Controller, Data Protection Officer, and Representative